Erasmus+ Students

 Financial Funding for Students going to Europe

-If you cancel your exchange, you must return the entire Erasmus+ grant if your exchange has lasted less than 2 months.
-If your exchange has lasted more than 2 months, you will need to return part of your Erasmus+ grant.
-The specific amount will be calculated by the Erasmus+ coordinator.
+If you withdraw, you must repay the entire Erasmus+ scholarship if your stay was less than two months.
+If your stay lasted more than two months, you only need to repay the scholarship amount corresponding to the remaining period.

 If you have to cancel your exchange due to an unforseen illness, you can apply to retain your Erasmus+ grant.
 You will need a valid medicial certificate.